benmvp/benmvp.com/content/posts/copy-to-clipboard-react-custom-hook/index.md

 }
 ```

 Within a component, we pass the text we want copied as a parameter to `useCopyToClipboard`.
 If the app provides UI for copying different pieces of text, we need multiple calls to `useCopyToClipboard`.
-Each has their own `copyStatus` and `copy` function.
+Each one has its own `copyStatus` and `copy` function.

 The component can create whatever UI it likes based on the `copyStatus`.
 In this example, the `CopyUrlButton` component uses the `copyUrlStatus` to control the button text.
 After the text is copied, the button text is `'Copied'` or `'Copy failed'`, depending on the success or failure of the clipboard write.
 But after the timeout, the text returns to `'Copy URL'`.
 Clicking the button, triggers its `onClick` prop, which is the `copyUrl` function.

 That's it!